 Brian J. Reider, the instructional designer, was considering creating a course for installers, support technicians, dealer representatives, and hardware technicians.
 The course would provide these staff members with the information they needed to provide the best possible help to their customers.

-Here are the steps Reider followed as he applied the ADDIE model to creation of a course.
+Here are the steps Reider followed as he applied the ADDIE process to the creation of a course.

 Problem: Reider defined the problem as whether to create a course as a way to allow the company to continue providing the best support for the customer.
 One consideration he noted was that he was not an expert on hardware.